Illydth/issSpellStates/README.md

 #### Campaign Files
 Additional campaign files include:
-* Meleks_Simple_5e_v2.1_SpellStates.cmpgn.zip
+* Meleks_Simple_5e_<version>_SpellStates.cmpgn.zip
-* S5e2.1_BoT_Spell_Mnstr_States.cmpgn.zip
+* Not-So-Simple5e_<version>.cmpgn.zip

 The first file is a campaign file for *Melek's Simple 5e* D&D 5th Edition Framework (Latest Version), modified to include issSpellStates in a fully setup and functional form (including Campaign States with updated Icons and Properites).
 This .cmpgn file is identical to the released *Simple 5e* campaign file except for the setup of issSpellStates already completed.

 If you like the simplicity of *Melek's Simple 5e* framework and are looking to maintain that, but want to include my Spell States functionality this is a great place to start.
 This is where you should start if you're looking to "build up" your campaign with addons as you find you need them.

-The second file is a campaign file for *Melek's Simple 5e* D&D 5th Edition Framework (Latest Version) modified to include all of the following Addons / Integrations:
-* Bobifle's 5e SRD Monster Tokens
-* Merudo's Spell LIbrary for Melek's Simple 5e Framework (v1.1)
-* Wolph42's Bag of Tricks (b46)
-* Illydth's SpellStates (this archive) (Latest Version)

-Again, this file has all of the various campaign states, properties, icons, etc. all setup and functional for each of the included addons to ensure the best functionality available out of all of the above addons.
-This is actually the base campaign file I use to develop my campaigns on since it includes all of the viable functionality available to the *Simple 5e* Framework.

-If you are an experienced Maptool campaign user/producer and want all available functionality for producing a new campaign for your group, this is a great place to start...it will save a good hour or so of hunting around and implementing the various bits and pieces for the *Simple 5e* framework.
+The second set of files is what i'm now referring to as "Not-So-Simple5e", see the sub-section on that below.

 #### Icon Assets for Campaign States
 Included in the Releases Section is a grouping of icon assets by rogue_ronan from the Maptool Discord that were developed